Editorial Policies

 The International Committee of Medical Journal Editors defines a conflict of interest as follows, “A conflict of interest exists when professional judgment concerning a primary interest (such as patients’ welfare or the validity of research) may be influenced by a secondary interest (such as financial gain).”

-When submitting a manuscript, authors are responsible for transparency and disclosure of all relationships/collaborations/interests listed on the February 2021 ICMJE form [https://www.icmje.org/disclosure-of-interest/]
+When submitting a manuscript, the authors are responsible for transparency and disclosure of all relationships/collaborations/interests listed on the February 2021 ICMJE form [https://www.icmje.org/disclosure-of-interest/]

 If hiding of a conflict of interest is revealed, it may be a reason for rejecting a manuscript.